pikaaa25/Machine-Learning-Projects/README.md

 - Interpretable CNN for Cifar-10 Image Classification
 - Differentiated Thyroid Cancer Recurrence

-Each project includes a Jupyter notebook and a short description.
+Each project includes a Jupyter notebook , Google Colab  and a short description.